fralau/mkdocs-macros-plugin/webdoc/docs/why.md

 The combination of HTML and css works well and can solve a wide range of issues.

+!!!
+Warning "Problem"
     But it will soon become tedious, if you have to type the same code again and again with some variations; and if you want to change something to the call (typically the css class), you will then have to manually change *all* instances of that code, with all the related risks.
 This solution doesn't scale.

 ### Solution 3: Enter Macros

+!!!
+Tip "The Basic Idea"

+    A **static website generator** like **mkdocs** is nothing else than a **wiki engine**
+    whose online editing features have been removed, to make it "wiki-wikier" (faster, leaner and meaner).

-What if you had a **macro** instead, that would allow you to write the above HTML as:
+What if mkdocs provided **macros** like a wiki engine, that would allow you to write the above HTML as:

-    {{button('Try this', 'http:your.website.com/page')}}
+    {{ button('Try this', 'http:your.website.com/page') }}

 ... that call was translated into the proper HTML?